tonyarris/genre_classifier/readme.md

 # Genre classifier

-This is a musical genre classification tool that uses a convolutional neural network to predict the genre of a given song, provided by the user via a YouTube link.
+This is a tool that uses a convolutional neural network to predict the genre of a given song, provided by the user via a YouTube link.

-It is based on the brilliant work and tutorials of [Valerio Velardo](https://github.com/musikalkemist) and built with the [MARSAYAS](http://marsyas.info/downloads/datasets.html) dataset which consists of 1000 audio tracks each 30 seconds long.
-It contains 10 genres, each represented by 100 tracks.
-The tracks are all 22050Hz Mono 16-bit audio files in .wav format.
+It is based on the brilliant work of [Valerio Velardo](https://github.com/musikalkemist) and trained with the [MARSAYAS](http://marsyas.info/downloads/datasets.html) dataset which contains 10 different genres: Jazz, Rock, Disco, Pop, Country, Reggae, Hiphop, Blues, Metal and Classical.

+If you feed it a generic piece of music from a North American artist, it identifies the genre pretty well.
+However, the dataset could be more representative of other cultures, as the model classifies most Italian pop as Country.
+Plus, the scope of only ten possible genres means that most artists fall through the cracks.
+For example, it often classifies Red Hot Chili Peppers as hiphop rather than rock (or funk which is missing from the genre list).

+However, it was a tonne of fun to make and I learned a lot, which was the main objective!

 The project was built using Test Driven Development, and includes a suite of tests.
 The REST API was developed using Flask.